theupdateframework/pep-maximum-security-model/README.rst

 End-to-end signing allows both PyPI and developers to sign for the metadata downloaded by clients.
-PyPI is trusted to make uploaded projects available to clients (they sign the metadata for this part of the process), and developers can sign the distributions that they upload.
+PyPI is trusted to make uploaded projects available to clients (they [LV: who is they?
+PyPI or clients?] sign the metadata for this part of the process), and developers can [LV: change 'can' to 'also'?] sign the distributions that they upload.

 This PEP discusses the tools available to developers who sign the distributions that they upload to PyPI.
 To summarize, developers generate cryptographic keys